What Will Happen if You Take Too Much Ketamine?

 Tolerance, which results in the need to keep increasing doses to feel the intended effect, appears to be common among regular users.
 One study found a 600% increase from first dose to current dose among frequent ketamine users.1 Escalating doses may result in increased risks and may also hasten the development of dependence or addiction.

-While there is conflicting evidence on whether ketamine use can lead to physical dependence, some research suggests that regular ketamine users who stop taking the drug may experience withdrawal symptoms like heart palpitations, anxiety, sweating, and cravings.1
+While there is conflicting evidence on whether ketamine use can lead to physical dependence, some research suggests that regular ketamine users who stop taking the drug may experience withdrawal symptoms like:1

-Those who become addicted and compulsively use ketamine put themselves at risk of serious health issues such as urinary, bladder, and kidney complications.
+Those who develop a ketamine addiction and compulsively use the drug put themselves at risk of serious health issues such as urinary, bladder, and kidney complications.
 They are also more prone to accidents and death.1,4

-Overdose on ketamine alone is rare, though a toxic amount of ketamine can cause numerous health problems.1,4 The majority of ketamine-related emergency room visits involve ketamine mixed with other drugs, particularly alcohol, GHB, and MDMA.
-People presenting to the emergency room report symptoms such as altered consciousness, dizziness, stomach pain, urinary tract issues, increased heart rate, and high blood pressure.1
+When used alone, ketamine overdose is rare, though ketamine toxicity can cause numerous health problems.1,4 The majority of ketamine-related emergency room visits involve ketamine mixed with other drugs, particularly alcohol, GHB, and MDMA.1

 Taking too much ketamine is particularly risky for people with existing cardiac conditions or hypertension, as ketamine increases cardiac output, causes tachycardia (racing heart rate), and raises the blood pressure.1